 Raku here in the United States, sometimes referred to as "Western Raku" began its own path of raku development in the 1960s.
+Generally speaking, credit is given for bringing raku to the Western world to Bernard Leach, a famous English potter.
+Leach traveled to Japan and developed relationships there in the early 1900s..
+But here in the USA...we usually give credit for the early and very experimental development of the raku we see today to Paul Soldner.
 This would be the form of raku that most people are familiar with.
 The piece could be fired in an electric kiln or a fuel kiln, rapidly cooled or slowly cooled, but nearly always a post firing reduction container is used.
 Typically the post firing is done in a trash can with some sort of combustible material in the container.
 The post firing reduction could also be done in a nest of combustibles and then the chamber lid is placed over the top, killing the fire and allowing the chamber to fill with smoke.
 Frequently, newspaper and sawdust are used for the combustible…LickinFlames uses pine needles, dried leaves and newspaper.
 Some folks get picky about which part of the newspaper is used and the type of wood used in the sawdust.
-We have found that the way the piece is placed in the reduction can and the interfacing with the reduction material plays a much larger role in the outcome than the type of combustible used.
+We have found that the timing and manner the piece is placed in the reduction can and the interfacing with the reduction material plays a much larger role in the outcome than the type of combustible used.

 The raku firing process usually lasts about 30-45 minutes, but we fire between 8 and 10 batches in a day.
 The process is known for its spontaneity.